westerlymerlin/RPi-PumpReader/README.md

-PumpReader is an application that runs on a  Raspberry Pi
+Python project to read the Pfeiffer Vacuum gauges and a micro-epsilon infrared pyrometer.

-It uses CH-340 USB to RS232 adapters to communicate to vacuum gauges and pyrometers
+It uses CH-340 USB to RS232 adapters.

 The application runs on a Raspberry Pi 4 computer and is controlled via a REST API